Outurnate/homepage/content/tesla-coil-square-wave-midi-synthesizer-part-1.md

 }
 ```

 The next three utility functions simply handle note on, off, and pitch bend events.
 MIDI sequences often contain note on events for notes already playing.
-On other instruments, this would retrigger the envelope, but since we are outputting a simple square wave, we just move the note to the top of the stack.
+On other instruments, this would re-trigger the envelope, but since we are outputting a simple square wave, we just move the note to the top of the stack.

 ```rust
 fn note_on(&mut self, note: u7)